Radio Canada International: Technology

 The Sackville facility was computerized in a main control room.
 Frequencies, antennas and input feeds were switched in accordance with internationally agreed-on schedules which were renegotiated twice per year.
 At the time shortwave broadcasting ceased in 2012, there were nine transmitters in operation: three 100 kW, three 250 kW and three 300 kW.
 Although the site was capable of using 500 kW transmitters, the end of the Cold War and improved shortwave-frequency coordination made an upgrade to 500 kW unnecessary.

-New Brown Boveri digital transmitters used phase-shift keying (PSK) and had 250 kW output.
+New Brown, Boveri & Cie digital transmitters used phase-shift keying (PSK) and had 250 kW output.
 Newer Thales 300 kW transmitters could use amplitude and phase-shift keying (APSK), the design successor partially based on PSK modulation).

 All modern Sackville shortwave transmitters employed dynamic carrier control (DCC), automatically reducing the carrier wave in the presence of low-level (or no) audio.

 With no audio (silence) the carrier power was reduced by 50 percent; a 250 kW transmitter put out a carrier of 125 kW during audio pauses, saving power.